mattermost/mattermost-plugin-zoom/README.md

 Usage
 -----

-Once enabled, clicking a video icon in a Mattermost channel invites team members to join a Zoom call, hosted using the credentials of the user who initiated the call.
+Once enabled, clicking the video icon in a Mattermost channel invites team members to join a Zoom call, hosted using the credentials of the user who initiated the call.

 ![Screenshot](https://user-images.githubusercontent.com/177788/42196048-af54d2b8-7e30-11e8-80a0-5e160ae06f03.png)